 Maryam Beltran Shapland, MD

 Maryam is a board-certified Emergency Physician who is passionate about global health and who believes that health care is a human right.
-She received her B.A. in American Racial and Multicultural Studies from St. Olaf College and her medical degree at the University of MN-Twin Cities.
+She is the Associate Medical Director at Securian Financial Group.
+She received her B.A. in American Racial and Multicultural Studies from St. Olaf College and her medical degree at the University of Minnesota, Twin Cities.
 She trained in Emergency Medicine at the Johns Hopkins Hospital.
 She has a Postgraduate Certificate in Global Health from the Humanitarian and Conflict Response Institute at the University of Manchester, England.
 She has volunteered for multiple medical and humanitarian missions in South and Central America and in Asia.
-After serving on the Community Advisory Board, she decided to join Peacebuilding's Board of Directors in 2015.
+After serving on the Community Advisory Board, she joined Peacebuilding's Board of Directors in 2015.

 We are grateful for community-wide support to extend Peacebuilding's mission.